MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 Now that we are using a custom cell with type *ListNotesTableViewCell*, we must make some changes to our table view methods.
 Let's make the necessary changes and then discuss what was changed afterwards.

 > [action]
-Replace the content of the `tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell` method with the following:
+Replace the content of the `tableView(_ tableView: UITableView, cellForRow indexPath: NSIndexPath) -> UITableViewCell` method with the following:
 >
     // 1
     let cell = tableView.dequeueReusableCell(withIdentifier: "listNotesTableViewCell", for: indexPath) as!
 ListNotesTableViewCell